Why Do We Need Warm-up? A Theoretical Perspective: The -Smoothness Condition

-In the Appendix, we present a generalization of Proposition \ref{prop:deep_non_linear} in the case that the network has $(\ell-1)$ non-linearities (Proposition \ref{prop:deep_non_linear_many_nonlinearities}).
-In this case though, we need to raise $f(W)-f^*$ to a power depending on the depth of the network.
-We can still use our theory to explain the benefit of warm-up even in this case, as explained in Appendix \ref{sec:concurrent_work} (see equation \eqref{eq:loser_bound}).
+We note that condition $(i)$ is consistent with the early phase of training, where weight norms are typically small while the loss remains large, especially under commonly used near-zero initializations.
+Under standard conditions on the data matrices, $H_0^{\text{warm-up}}, H_1^{\text{warm-up}}$ are smaller than the global constants $H_0, H_1$ respectively.
+In Proposition \ref{prop:deep_non_linear_many_nonlinearities}, we generalize this result to a non-linear network with leaky-ReLU non-linearities.

-\paragraph{Results under L2 Regularization.} Analogous to balancedness, another approach to constraining the weight space is through L2 regularization.
-In this section, we present results that validate the $(H_0, H_1)$-smoothness condition for two-layer neural networks with general activation functions, considering both MSE and cross-entropy losses under L2 regularization.
+\paragraph{Results under L2 Regularization.} Analogous to balancedness, another approach to constrain the weight space is through L2 regularization.
+Here, we present a result that validates the $(H_0, H_1)$-smoothness condition for two-layer neural networks with general activation functions and cross-entropy loss.
+Its proof can be found in Appendix \ref{app:proofs_neural_nets}.